-With summer ending in Phoenix, now is a good time to get a kick start on air conditioner maintenance.
+With summer winding down in Phoenix, now is a great time to get ahead on air conditioner maintenance.

-If you haven’t washed it lately, it could be blocked with mud and yard refuse.
+If you haven’t washed it recently, it could be full of dirt and debris from your yard.
 This collection can limit your unit’s efficiency and cause it to break down.
-Or wear it down faster.
+Or wear it down sooner.

-We recommend having your air conditioning system professionally serviced annually.
+We suggest having your air conditioning system professionally tuned-up once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy expenses.
+A clean unit can be more energy efficient, which could save you money on utility costs.

-Routine AC maintenance also helps our technicians spot and take care of small issues before they turn into costly problems.
+Routine AC maintenance also helps our technicians discover and address slight issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some upkeep you can do on your own between professional tune-ups.
-You only need about an hour to wash your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+You only need about an hour to wash your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a temperate day to clean your air conditioner.
+Select a mild day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
 That way, you can check your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment